 Note: You can see more of the break-in process here or this very practical video on my Instagram (@julietatorresd)

 Difference between the Wedgie fit and the 501?
 The butt in the Wedgie is a little more flattering, and even though they seem to have the same rise, the button fly has one extra button, making the rise look longer than the Wedgie fit.
 Another difference is that the Wedgie is more curvy-friendly, while the 501 are wider in the waistband.

 With my new understanding of denim and my prior experience with the selvedge Wedgie fit, I knew I wanted to invest in another selvedge pair.
 So, I went for the one that wasn’t as distressed.
 Below you’ll see the before and after break-in pic.
 I wanted to show you so you knew there wasn’t a need to size up unless you really want a looser fit.

-- Check the Levi’s website often for sales and your size.
+- Check Levi’s website often for sales and your size.
 They have 20% or 30% sales.
-40% on Black Friday.
+Even 40% on special holidays.

 - If you’re good at thrifting go for it.
 You’ll know it’s selvedge when you turn them inside out and see the edge.